StaPH-B/docker-builds/README.md

   1. Dockerhub - https://hub.docker.com/r/staphb/
   2. Quay.io - https://quay.io/organization/staphb/

-As you may have heard, in Nov.
-2020 Docker began implementing docker pull rate limits for images hosted on dockerhub, where users are limited to a certain number of `docker pull`'s per time period (e.g. anonymous users allowed 100 pulls per six hours).
-This has impacted our users that are frequently downloading docker images through the use of analysis pipelines executed in the cloud (Nextflow, WDL + Cromwell, etc.), where a new image is pulled for every task carried out in the pipeline.

-We have since applied and been approved for Docker's "Open Source Program" which has removed the pull rate limiting for all `staphb` docker images! 🎉 🥳
+In November 2020, Docker began to implement pull rate limits for images hosted on dockerhub.
+This limits the number of `docker pull`'s per time period (e.g. anonymous users allowed 100 pulls per six hours).
+We applied and were approved for Docker's "Open Source Program," which should have removed the pull rate limits for all `staphb` docker images! 🎉 🥳 If you encounter an error such as `ERROR: toomanyrequests: Too Many Requests.` or `You have reached your pull rate limit.
+You may increase the limit by authenticating and upgrading: https://www.docker.com/increase-rate-limits.` , please let us know by [submitting an issue.](https://github.com/StaPH-B/docker-builds/issues)

 **A huge thank you goes to the folks at Docker for supporting our efforts to distribute & share critical tools for public health bioinformatics.
 This has been especially important during the COVID-19 global pandemic, as many of these tools are used to conduct genomic surveillance on the SARS-CoV-2 virus as well as other important pathogens of public health concern.**